AnandChowdhary/anandchowdhary.com/content/press.md

 ---
 title: Press
+intro: I have been very honored and humbled to be featured in many leading publications.
+The following is a very infrequently updated list.
+For press enquiries or interview requests, write to press @ this domain.
 ---

 I have been very honored and humbled to be featured in many leading publications.
 The following is a very infrequently updated list.
-For press enquiries and interview requests, write to press @ this domain.
+For press enquiries or interview requests, write to press @ this domain.

 ## Honors